A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Introduction

 \section{Introduction}

 \hlz{Transient sources are related to explosive and catastrophic events where very compact objects are involved and usually imply extreme astrophysical environments.
-The difference between a variable object and a transient object can be defined from the observational point of view on the detection limit of the instrument, a variable object remaining detectable at any time while a transient source falls below the detection limit.
-Owing to their serendipitous occurrence, time variability and duration on different timescales,} \citet[][]{Akerlof2011} used a good phrase \textit{``Not every fish can be caught with the same net''} to describe searches for \hlz{some} unrepresentative $\gamma$-ray transients.
-The term ``blind'' (or ``unguided'') used in the paper title \hlv{stresses} that this type of search has no additional information about states beyond that provided in the problem definition.
+The difference between a variable object and a transient object can be defined from the observational point of view on the detection limit of the instrument: a variable object remains detectable at any time, while a transient source does not.
+Owing to their serendipitous occurrence, time variability, and duration on different timescales,} \citet[][]{Akerlof2011} used a good phrase to describe searches for \hlz{some} unrepresentative $\gamma$-ray transients: {Not every fish can be caught with the same net}.\LEt{***direct quotes are discouraged (and likely Akerlof did not invent this sentence, so he shouldn't be cited.
+Does this work?)
+Also: A\&A does not use italics for emphasis.
+Please remove this formatting here and throughout your paper.
+Italics for instrument names can remain } The term `blind' (or unguided) used in the paper title \hlv{emphasises} that this type of search has no additional information about states beyond that provided in the problem definition.
 In the two previous papers \citep[][]{PMV2021, PM2023}, we \hlv{binned $\gamma$ rays into} time intervals of one week \hlv{and performed temporal studies using this selection of intervals}.
-In the Fermi All-sky Variability Analysis \citep[FAVA;][]{FAVA1, FAVA2}, the authors also selected one-week time intervals.
+In the \textit{Fermi} All-sky Variability Analysis \citep[FAVA;][]{FAVA1, FAVA2}, the authors also selected one-week time intervals.
 The one-week time intervals are \hlo{basic to} \textit{Fermi}-LAT \hlz{data as it is} \hlo{provided} in weekly data files and \hlo{are} suitable for searches for transients lasting for several weeks and for short, but \hlz{brighter} transients.
-For instance, many \gray{} bursts (GRBs) last for less than a few hours and if one uses six-hour time intervals instead of one-week time intervals, the gain in a signal-to-noise ratio \hlv{(SNR)} compared to one-week time intervals for a short, hour-long $\gamma$-ray transient is $\sqrt{7\times24/6}\approx 5.3$, where $7\times 24$ and 6 correspond to the two intervals in the units of hours.
+For instance, many \gray{} bursts (GRBs) last for less than a few hours, and if six-hour time intervals are used instead of one-week time intervals, the gain in a signal-to-noise ratio (S/N) \LEt{***Please use S/N to abbreviate signal-to-noise ratio.
+A\&A uses SNR for supernova remnant.
+I have changed them in the text and captions, but please check within the tables and figures themselves} compared to one-week time intervals for a short, hour-long $\gamma$-ray transient is $\sqrt{7\times24/6}\approx 5.3$, where $7\times 24$ and 6 correspond to the two intervals in units of hours.
 This \hld{gain} is due to a \hld{smaller} number of background \grays{} hitting a $\gamma$-ray detector over a \hld{shorter} period of time.
-Since the factor of 5.3 is fairly large, one can expect detections of short \gray{} transients \hbb{at the signal level remained below the detection thresholds} in the previous blind searches \hlz{for transients}.
+Since the factor of 5.3 is fairly large, we can expect detections of short \gray{} transients \hbb{that remained below the detection thresholds} in the previous blind searches \hlz{for transients}.\LEt{or perhaps: we can expect that detections of trasients will remain below}